sarisabban/Pose/README.md

 ### Force Field &  Energy Score

-The `ForceField()` class evaluates the total potential energy and analytical per-atom forces of a `Pose`, summing nine bonded and non-bonded terms with a hash-cached topology so that repeated calls during minimisation, annealing, or MD only recompute the coordinate-dependent quantities.
+The `ForceField()` class evaluates the total potential energy and analytical per-atom forces of a `Pose`, summing six terms (Molecule poses, via `MOL_TERMS`) or nine terms (`Pose` proteins / DNA / RNA, via `DEFAULT_TERMS`) — dispatched automatically by `pose.data['Type']` — with a hash-cached topology so that repeated calls during minimisation, annealing, or MD only recompute the coordinate-dependent quantities.

 | Method                                                                          | Description |
 |---------------------------------------------------------------------------------|-------------|